sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 Marketing Insights

 - Instagram Ads contribute the highest share of revenue (75K), making it the most effective marketing channel.
-- Retargeting Push campaign contributes the highest revenue among campaigns (60K).
+- Retargeting Push campaign appears as the highest revenue-contributing campaign (60K).
 - Revenue declined in March, indicating a potential drop in campaign performance or demand during that period.
 - 75% of transactions are successfully paid, indicating strong payment completion rates.
 - Marketing channels contribute differently, with social media advertising dominating revenue share.